h1tlan/tods_first_exercise/tods/README.md

 s
 For each i, the message-generation function msgsi is defined as follows:

-    if clock == 0 then
+    if clock % 2 = 0 then
 	send the current value of send+ to process i + 1 send+ := null
+	clock := clock + 1
     else
 	send the current value of send- to process i - 1 send- := null
+	clock := clock + 1

-For each i, the transition function transi is defined by the following pseudocode:
+For each i, the transition function transi is defined by the following pseudo_code:

     if the message from i- 1 is (v, out, h) then case